Frequently asked questions answered

-For other water based activity at other times of the year we recommend you wear polyester type thermal base layers with a fleece over the top.
+For other water based activity at other times of the year I recommend you wear polyester type thermal base layers with a fleece over the top.
 We will provide a basic cagoule (for kayaking) which will keep the wind off and protect you from any splashed water.
-We would advice wearing a cheap pair of waterproof trousers over your legs for the same reason in windy or colder conditions.
-Through the colder months dry suits are the best option but some people wear long-john type wetsuits.
-Great for practising rescues and surfing.
+I would advise wearing a cheap pair of waterproof trousers for the same reason in windy or colder conditions.
+Through the colder months dry suits are the best option but some people wear long-john type wetsuits – great for practising rescues and surfing.
 An alternative to a neoprene layer (wetsuit) is a fibre pile and pertex layer.
 These come in salopettes and jackets and are made by various manufacturers – try sailing gear also.
 Footwear – an old pair of trainers, wet suit booties with a solid base or solid sandals.
 Cut down wellies are great if you have ankle straps on waterproof trousers.

-Once you have decided you like a particular sport then we can give you advice on the various types of clothing on offer.
+Once you have decided you like a particular sport then I can give you advice on the various types of clothing on offer.

-Come out and experience the outdoor environment with a qualified and experienced guide.
+Come out and experience the outdoor environment with a qualified and highly experienced guide.

 Develop your technical skills and improve your approach to learning, allowing you to go further in your chosen activity.